 4 Tips for Post-Election Planning

-The impact of the election results will last beyond commentary in news feeds and the inauguration.
+The impact of the election results will last beyond commentary in news feeds.
 While the scope and nature of any effects are yet to be determined, here are some things you can do to prepare now to continue your work to create an equitable, positive workplace regardless of the outcome.

 6. Revisit your daily news feeds.

-Keep a pulse on public policy changes in matters such as paid family leave, health care, minimum wage, employee protections, and more by refreshing the information sources you regularly access.
-These possible shifts will affect workplace policies, procedures, and benefits.
+Keep a pulse on public policy changes that could impact workplace policies, procedures, and benefits by refreshing the information sources you regularly access.
 By staying updated and sharing information or recommendations with colleagues, you position yourself as a strategic advisor to other organizational leaders and can anticipate any necessary adjustments.

 7. Ensure that your workforce is properly trained.

 Having healthy and respectful conversations across differences (political or otherwise) is a skill that needs to be continuously built and practiced.
 Provide dedicated opportunities to reinforce workplace culture norms of respect, inclusion, and valuing difference.
-With many training calendars being disrupted by the COVID19 pandemic, ensure you are meeting compliance training deadlines for topics such as harassment prevention and code of conduct.
+Ensure you are meeting compliance training deadlines for topics such as harassment prevention and code of conduct.

 8. Reassure your employees about your company’s plans.

-Both presidential candidates have articulated their positions on various workplace issues.
+Many political candidates have articulated their positions on various issues that may impact the workplace.
 Your employees may wonder how the outcome of the election will affect your company’s policies or benefits longer term.
 If, for example, your organization has a practice of going beyond federal law in a particular area, you can share those plans with employees.
 This reassurance can provide your employees with a sense of stability and continuity in a time of change.

 The upcoming election, and its aftereffects, provide both a challenge and an opportunity to amplify a healthy workplace culture of respect, inclusion, and collaboration.
-Being intentional and proactive in a few ways will help your workforce to navigate through and beyond the presidential election.
+Being intentional and proactive in a few ways will help your workforce to navigate through and beyond election week.

 Explore More Resources